BV-BRC/BV-BRC-Docs/docroot/news/2018/20180531-patric-may-2018-release.rst

 <https://docs.patricbrc.org//user_guides/workspaces/genome_sharing.html>`__.

 **Updated Documentation**
-We have updated all of the User Guides for the PATRIC website, which provide instructions for using PATRIC tools and features.
-The PATRIC User Guides are available `here
+We have updated all of the Quick Reference Guides for the PATRIC website, which provide instructions for using PATRIC tools and features.
+The PATRIC Quick Reference Guides are available `here
 <https://docs.patricbrc.org/user_guides/index.html>`__.